-(b) The drawspans of the SR401 Drawbridges, mile 5.5 at Port Canaveral, must open on signal; except that, from 6:30 a.m. to 8 a.m. and 3:30 p.m. to 5:15 p.m.
-Monday through Friday except Federal holidays and from 11 a.m. to 2 p.m. on Saturdays and Sundays, the drawspans need not be opened for the passage of vessels.
-From 10 p.m. to 6 a.m., the drawspans must open on signal if at least three hours notice is given.
-The drawspans must open as soon as possible for the passage of public vessels of the United States and tugs with tows.
+(b) The drawspan of the SR401 Drawbridge, mile 5.5 at Port Canaveral, must open on signal; except that, from 6:30 a.m. to 8 a.m. and 3:30 p.m. to 5:15 p.m.
+Monday through Friday except Federal holidays, the drawspan need not be opened for the passage of vessels.
+On Saturday and Sunday, this bridge will be allowed to remain closed to navigation from 11 a.m. to 2 p.m. each day.
+From 10 p.m. to 6 a.m. the drawspan must open on signal if at least three hours notice is given.
+The drawspan must open as soon as possible for the passage of public vessels of the United States and tugs with tows.

 End Supplemental Information